michal-niedzwiedzki/pragmatic-cart/README.md

 ## Prerequisites

 1. Get a command line PHP interpreter.
-In Ubuntu this can be installed by typing `sudo apt-get install php-cli`.
+In Ubuntu this can be installed with `sudo apt-get install php-cli`.
 2. Generate autoloader: `lib/composer dump-autoload`.

 ## Running